Vaibhav-G-Parmar/Chronicle-Your-Ultimate-Travel-Companion/README.md

 ```
 npm run dev
 ```
-## Accessing the ApplicationAccessing the Application
+## Accessing the Application
 ```
 The front-end application will be available at http://localhost:3000.
 The API will be accessible at http://localhost:8080.
 ```
-# Deployment InstructionsDeployment Instructions
+# Deployment Instructions

-## Frontend Deployment on VercelFrontend Deployment on Vercel
+## Frontend Deployment on Vercel
 ```
 1. Sign up or log in to your Vercel account.
 2. Click on the "New Project" button.